AleRaho/KGE-2022-Metadata-Project/README.md

-# KGE 2022: Metadata Project (By Pelagalli Camilla & Raho Alessandro Salvatore)
+Authors: Pelagalli Camilla and Raho Alessandro Salvatore.

+This project was created for the 2022/2023 Knowledge Graph Engineering class of Prof. Fausto Giunchiglia at UniTn.

 ### Purpose and Domain of Interest
 Our project context is an Open Data environment, where anyone is free to use, re-use or